 For history buffs and culture vultures, browse through the Hong Kong Museum of History and appreciate the historical and cultural heritage of Hong Kong.
 Or you can tour around the Hong Kong Space Museum to learn more about astronomy and space science.

 This quaint yet comfortable restaurant guarantees customers will get a taste of authentic Chinese cuisine.
-Known for their delicious roasted chicken, Hung’s is a must-go for Muslim travellers to dine like the locals.
-If you are travelling in a group, it would be ideal for you to order a few dishes, like their black pepper beef and prawn fritters, to share for the full dining experience.
+Known for their delicious roasted chicken, Hung’s is a must-go for Muslim diners.
+If dining in a group, it would be ideal for you to order a few dishes, like their black pepper beef and prawn fritters, to share for the full dining experience.
 Since this restaurant is Muslim-owned and not halal-certified, we would advise you to dine at your own discretion.

 Anjappar Chettinad Indian Restaurant in Hong Kong is part of a restaurant chain found all over the world.
 They serve up some delicious Chettinad cuisine, which uses spices flown all the way from India.
 You might have a tough time choosing your meal as their menu varies from juicy tandoori skewers and dum biryani to Asian dishes like pineapple Thai fried rice and various fried noodles.